pnbruckner/ha-google-maps/README.md

 - Providing a simplified process to upload a new cookies file.
 - Displaying the expiration date [^1].
 - The creation of a repair issue when they will expire in the near future.
-- Automatically initiating reconfiguration when they expire, either at startup or while Home Assistant is running.
+- Automatically initiating reconfiguration when they do expire.

 [^1]: Expiration date is determined by looking for cookies named `__Secure-1PSID` or `__Secure-3PSID`.
 It is not entirely clear these are the only cookies that impact when the set of cookies will expire.